Basics About Off-Grid Solar PV Systems

 The MPPT charge controller are most effective in following conditions:

-when battery is deeply discharged: MPPT can extract more current (A) and charge the battery, if the state of charge in the battery is lower.
-Basics about PV off-grid systems
+- When battery is deeply discharged: MPPT can extract more current (A) and charge the battery, if the state of charge in the battery is lower.

 For Phocos MPPT 100/30 charge controller the max. (connectable) PV voltage is 95Voc, and enables connecting up to 450Wp PV rated power in 12V systems, and up to 900Wp in 24V systems.